Skip to Content

 The American Flamingo is one of the most recognizable pink birds in the United States.
 In fact, it’s the only species of Flamingo that’s native to North America.

-The American Flamingo is a large flamingo closely related to the Chilean and greater flamingo.
+American Flamingos are large flamingos, closely related to Chilean and Greater Flamingos.
 Additionally, it has the longest legs in proportion to its body of all birds.

 #10 Anna’s Hummingbird